Explore pre-occupational therapy at UW-Eau Claire

 Relevant student organizations.
-On-campus student organizations — like the Pre-Physical & Occupational Therapy Club — connect students like you who are also interested in becoming occupational therapists.
+On-campus student organizations — like the Pre-Professional Health Club — will connect you with students who are also interested in becoming occupational therapists.
 These extracurriculars are an excellent way to volunteer, job shadow and learn about potential graduate schools and employers.

 Innovative facilities.
 UW-Eau Claire is one of only a few schools of its size with a career center dedicated to supporting pre-occupational therapy students.
 The William J. and Marian A. Klish Health Careers Center offers one-on-one advising, opportunities to meet with professional school admissions representatives, connections to health-related clinical research and volunteer opportunities, and workshops designed to provide effective tools for career development and competitive applications.

 Community outreach.
 Pre-occupational therapy students can get involved with the community through various community outreach and volunteer programs.
 Popular program choices for pre-OT students include P.R.I.D.E, which serves children and adults with cognitive, sensory and physical disabilities by providing skill development and fitness instruction; and the Community Fitness Program, which aims to improve health and wellness in the Chippewa Valley.

 Exceptional preparation.
 While pursuing your major at UWEC, you'll have access to several pre-occupational therapy advisors as well as peer advisors.
 This team can help you with things like planning out your semesters, finding your major, preparing for the Graduate Record Exam (which is required for admission to some occupational therapy programs) and securing field experience.